 the references to the eReferral document produced by the GP as inputs of the task.

-The Referral Scheduler provides the updated version of Workflow Document to the XDS Document Repository/Registry through a Replace of the previous version of the Workflow Document (for technical details see vol.2 Figure X.6.3-1).
+The Referral Scheduler provides the updated version of Workflow Document to the XDS Document Repository/Registry through a Replace of the previous version of the Workflow Document.
 From this moment no other HCP can schedule the same visit.

 C. The patient is admitted by the HCP the day of the visit and the specialist can start the visit